 Vivarin Side Effects

-Generic Name: caffeine
+Generic name: caffeine

 - fast heartbeat

-- trouble in sleeping
+- trouble breathing

 - unusual tiredness or weakness